LouisJackman/language-x/README.md

     class Name {
         /**
-         * Getters, hashing, equality checking, and the constructor all just exist
+         * Hashing, equality checking, and the constructor all just exist
          * automatically.
 They can still be manually overridden if necessary though.
          * `close` is also automatically implemented for classes that implement
          * `AutoCloseable`, the default implementation just closing all